S2P2/coding-for-everyone/src/concepts/module-4/while-loops.md

 <!-- langtabs-end -->

 The `while` loop is essential for situations where the number of iterations isn't known beforehand, like waiting for a user to type "quit", processing data until a file ends, or, in our final project, giving a player guesses until they win or run out of tries.

+### Mini-Exercise 💡

+1. Create a variable called `countdown` and set it to `10`.
+2. Write a `while` loop that continues as long as `countdown` is greater than `0`.
+3. Inside the loop, print the value of `countdown`.
+4. After printing, decrease the value of `countdown` by 1.
+5. After the loop finishes, print the message "Blast off! 🚀".